 Calculating the percentage of the population of people that identify as transgender is difficult since surveys that respondents voluntarily take are the only way to collect this data.

 In the United States, approximately 0.52% of the adult population identifies as transgender, according to data from 2022.

-When breaking down the transgender population by state, the District of Columbia has the highest percentage at 2.77%.
-All states in the United States have transgendered adults accounting for less than 1% of the adult population.
+When breaking down the transgender population by state, the District of Columbia has the highest percentage at 0.92%.
+Other states with high percentages of transgender adults include North Carolina (0.87%) and Delaware (0.82%).
+All states in the United States have transgender adults accounting for less than 1% of the adult population.

 There are other nations where being transgender is recognized, but there is very little data on how many transgender people there are in these nations.
 Some nations, such as India, recognize transgender as a third gender.
 However, other nations are not so open to this idea.
 In 36 countries in Europe, a mental health diagnosis is required before a transgender person is legally recognized.
 Twenty European countries even require the sterilization of transgender people.